Home » 6 Month Preparation Strategy for UPSC...

 10:30 PM Aim to get adequate rest for effective learning and retention.
 Sleep early to ensure a productive day ahead.

-Timetable for UPSC Preparation Week Wise
+Timetable for UPSC Preparation Week Wise 2025 Study Plan

-The below table outlines a comprehensive 6-month plan for UPSC exam preparation, systematically divided week by week.
+The table below outlines a comprehensive 6-month plan for UPSC exam preparation, systematically divided week by week.
 Starting with understanding the syllabus and setting goals, it progresses through focused study sessions, revision, mock tests, and skill enhancements.
 Each week is dedicated to specific tasks, including subject-wise study, current affairs review, answer writing practice, and mental well-being.

 Month Week Tasks